Alex-Kivit/Exchange-rates/README.md

 # Possible improvements

 1. Make language selector not reset search results.
 Could be done by replacing Symfony form with html one.
 For this project I decided to go with Symfony form for demonstration puposes.
-2. Add base currency and currency pairs as user input.
+2. Add base currency and currency pairs as form input.
+3. Add end date as form input.